OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ## Define buttons

 Now that you've verified the base add-in works, you can customize it to add additional functionality.
 By default, the manifest that the generator created only defines buttons for the read message window.
-Let's update the manifest to define the two buttons that your add-in will render in the compose message window:
+Let's update the manifest to define two buttons for the compose message window:

 - **Insert gist**: a button that opens a task pane